 Home gardeners and professional landscapers tend to appreciate the presence of most any kind of moss in a yard.
-This is not only because it requires only adequate moisture and to be kept clear of debris in order to thrive.
-Rather, moss, in general, has the capacity to transform a regular plot of commonplace plants into an oasis of sorts with a lush, fresh appearance.
+This is not only because it requires just adequate moisture and to be kept clear of debris to thrive.
+Instead, moss, in general, can transform a regular plot of common plants into an oasis of sorts with a lush, fresh appearance.
 The presence of moss is associated with old things, and thus lends an air of age, mystery, and wisdom to even the most newly established gardens.

 Haircap moss is particularly pleasant to look at, though, due to its one-of-a-kind structure.
 The perennial plant has a striking star-like appearance when viewed from above, thanks to pointed leaves that pop out at right angles all around its stiff stem.
 While it rarely exceeds twenty centimeters in height, polytrichum moss also grows taller than other species of moss.
 This feature is a simple way to add a compelling sense of dimension and texture to even the most complex gardens.

-Many individuals mistakenly believe moss to be a boring plant due to the fact that it doesn’t produce flowers or fruits.
+Many individuals mistakenly believe moss to be an annoying plant because it doesn’t produce flowers or fruits.
 However, the complex structures that polytrichum moss reproduce with are quite striking.
 Not only do they have a beautiful reddish tint, but their shape also mimics that of a flower!
-With so many intricate details- and so few requirements for growth- polytrichum moss is an excellent addition to every garden.
+With so many intricate details- and thus few requirements for growth- polytrichum moss is an excellent addition to every garden.

 USDA Climate Zone: 3 – 9

 Sun: Shade, But can tolerate small amounts of sun